harperh0/work1/README.md

 - HTML files: [HTML pages for the web interface]
 - EJS templates: [Templates for coding efficiency]
 - CSS: [Stylesheets for page styling]
-- Documentation: [Instructions for running the web page]

 ## Usage